tracetidwell/ncr/README.md

 `conda env create -f environment.yml`

+After the environment has been created, type:
+`conda activate ncr`

+You will need to activate the environment before running the app.

 ### Pip

 To use pip, from the root folder of the project/repo, use the following command from the terminal: